 The first year of service was an incredible success.
 LUCEMS responded to over 150 medical emergencies on campus and staffed numerous special and high profile events.
 A CPR training program was also started and in its first year, certified over 200 Loyola University students, faculty and staff in CPR and AED use.

 LUCEMS also started an EMT-B certification course taught for Loyola students that over the course of four semesters trained 102 LUC students.
 In the Spring of 2009, it was decided that in order to give the proper credit to students taking the EMT-B class, it was to be absorbed by the School of Continuing and Professional Studies who started teaching the course in the Fall of 2009.
+The class was later run by the School of Nursing for a number of years before dropping the class.

-How LUCEMS works
+How LUCEMS Works

 The program has two facets to it; the Responder portion and the Educational portion.